MSUSEL/Pique-Lite/README.md

 # About PIQUE-LITE

 PIQUE: a Platform for Investigative software Quality Understanding and Evaluation.
 PIQUE is a collection of library functions and runner entry points designed to support experimental software quality analysis from a language-agnostic perspective.
-To remain language-agnostic, this project provides the abstractions, interfaces, and algorithms nesscessary for quality assessment, but leaves the task of defining language-specific static analysis operations to dependent language-specific projects that will use MSUSEL-PIQUE as a dependency.
+To remain language-agnostic, this project provides the abstractions, interfaces, and algorithms necessary for quality assessment, but leaves the task of defining language-specific static analysis operations to dependent language-specific projects that will use MSUSEL-PIQUE as a dependency.

 PIQUE: a Platform for Investigative software Quality Understanding and Evaluation.
 PIQUE is a collection of library functions and runner entry points designed to support experimental software quality analysis from a language-agnostic perspective.